dimashidayat99/car_detection_system/README.md

 ![](evaluation.png)

 The evaluation results shows the YOLO11 and Sriram-car-classifier reach more than 90% across all metrics.
-The detector achieving near-perfect scores across precision, recall, mAP, fitness, and IoU, indicating high accuracy in identifying cars, while the classifier exhibits a strong similarity score, suggesting accurate differentiation of car attributes or classes.
+The detector achieving near-perfect scores across precision, recall, mAP, fitness, and IoU, indicating high accuracy in identifying cars, while the classifier exhibits a strong similarity score, suggesting accurate classification and differetiating of car manufacturer and model.

 ## 6. Dependencies